benhj/arrow/README.md

 ## Basic types <a name="types"></a>

-The Arrow programming language is weakly-typed with the arrow (`->`) operator being used for assignment, for example, the statement `1 -> a;` can be read as "the value 1 is put into the variable a".
-Note that this conveniently frees up the use of the `=` operator to be used purely for logical equality, thus `1 = 1` is an expression that evaluates to true rather than an assignment.
+The Arrow programming language is weakly-typed with the arrow (`->`) operator being used for assignment, for example, the statement `exp -> ident;` can be read as "the result of the expression `exp` is put into the variable `ident`".
+Note that this conveniently frees up the use of `=` operator to be used purely for logical equality, thus `1 = 1` is an expression that evaluates to true rather than an assignment.

 Here are a few other examples: